ghqc/ghqc/readme.md

 http://dev.rollodeqc.com/fr/
 It will allow the possibility to, in the near future, gather statistics and graphs on the impact of covid-19 on developpement in Québec and open source in particular.

-In breif, it is an initiative to better collect public data and create a global trace through time.
+In brief, it is an initiative to better collect public data and create a global trace through time.

+(Section added by Demomaker : )
+There is now a repository, [Made-In-Quebec](https://github.com/Demomaker/Made-In-Quebec), available to see what is made in Quebec.